ajaysinghy234/shell/readmeajay.txt

-s is file for testing git initialising
+this folder is for making shell scripts and commiting them